guard/guard/README.md

 end
 ```

-and install it by running Bundler:
+then install it by running Bundler:

 ```bash
 $ bundle